Sona Mehmandarova: Soviet era

 After the Russian Revolution, the Bolsheviks, who seized power, converted private properties in the country into state property.
 As a result, Sona's family became impoverished.
-Despite the establishment of the Azerbaijan Democratic Republic, where her uncle served as the Minister of Defense, she did not return to Azerbaijan.
+Despite the establishment of the Azerbaijan Democratic Republic, where her uncle, Samad bey Mehmandarov served as the Minister of Defense, she did not return to Azerbaijan.
 Soon, the Bolsheviks also occupied Azerbaijan.
 During this period, several prominent families, including the Mehmandarovs and Talishkhanovs, faced persecution.
 In such circumstances, Sona moved to Moscow under the patronage of Anatoly Lunacharsky, the People's Commissar for Education of the RSFSR, and lived there throughout the 1920s.
 In the 1930s, when the repressions intensified, she burned all documents and photos that indicated she was from the Mehmandarov family.

 Afterlife and death

 Many years later, in 1966, Mehmandarova returned to Baku, and a few years later, she died due to illness.
-Although her body was buried in one of the cemeteries in Baku, the exact location of her grave remains unknown to this day.
+Although her body was buried in one of the cemeteries in Baku, the exact location of her grave is unknown.